uberVU/github-changelog/README.md

 - Text: Issue title

-**See the HTML Structure [wiki page](https://github.com/uberVU/github-changelog/wiki/HTML-Structure) to get an idea of how these elements will look in HTML**

 ## Customization options ##
 We use LESS to generate the CSS files for the widget.
 The styles can be easily changed to match your design by tweaking `less/variables.less` and re-generating the CSS.
 [Grunt](http://gruntjs.com/) can help with [this](https://github.com/gruntjs/grunt-contrib-less).